Tuesday, March 26, 2024

 Where are we?

-The city is Birmingham and the time would be in the 1950s, or thereabouts, when two Irish boys met each other once a week.
-One of them was a year or two older than the other, and when they met the elder would bully the younger.
+The city is Birmingham and the time is 1950, or thereabouts, when two Irish boys met each other once a week.
+One of them was a year or two older than the other, and when they met the elder boy bullied the younger.

 They didn't know each other's name, but there was a look about them, that they could see, which was Irish.
 Two Irish accents had disappeared, after they started school, and metamorphosed into the guttural sound of a Brummy accent; Brummy being the sobriquet for Birmingham.
 Some say the Birmingham name was originally something like Brumagem, but it wasn't; the original place was called Beormingahâm.